If there’s a piece of advice that we can give you, it’s to never take good web design for granted.

 Because while it’s true that not everyone has an eye for design, preventing bad design becomes easier once you know what to avoid.

-That said, make sure you keep these 4 common web design mistakes in mind so you have one less thing to worry about.
+That said, make sure you keep these 4 common web design mistakes in mind so you have one less thing to worry about when building a web page.

 1. Using more than 3 fonts on your website